5/7/2025

 Operator

-Your next question comes from the line of Angela Khomeeri with the UBS group.
+Thank you.
+Your next question comes from the line of Angela Comire with the UBS Group.
 Your line is open.

 speaker

-Hi, thank you for taking our question.
+Hi.
+Thank you for taking our question.
 I'm on for Danielle.
-So mine is just a follow up on Larry's question.
-You say to stay in the much more concerns about what you find the sound of the court's revenue.
-And that is usually a good proxy of the round to two two, but that is not something that you saw this quarter.
-So I was just wondering, appreciating your comment on signs of improving stability in April, what level of visibility do you have into customer case schedules?
+So mine is just a follow-up on Larry's question.
+You said historically March represents about 45% of the quarter's revenues, and that is usually a good proxy of the ramp to 2Q, but that is not something that you saw this quarter.
+So I was just wondering, appreciating your comment on signs of improving stability in April.
+What level of visibility do you have into customer case schedules?
 Just want to get a sense of your confidence in being able to reach your renewed guidance.
-And then I have one follow up.
+And then I have one follow-up.

 speaker